JeffersonLab/g4-validation/hallb/rga/README.md

 `-p QGSP_BERT+G4OpticalPhysics` would use QGSP_BERT and G4OpticalPhysics

-`-p QGSP_FTFP_BERT+G4RadioactiveDecayPhysics+G4OpticalPhysics` would use QGSP_FTFP_BERT, G4RadioactiveDecayPhysics and G4OpticalPhysics
+`-p QGSP_FTFP_BERT+G4RadioactiveDecayPhysics+G4OpticalPhysics` would use QGSP_FTFP_BERT,
+G4RadioactiveDecayPhysics and G4OpticalPhysics

-To print all geant4 available physics modules and constructors use the -pap option
+To print all the geant4 available physics modules and constructors use the -pap option

+## Root output

+The scoring is done with the sensitive detector volume, following the B5 example.

 ## Run :